python/devguide/documentation/translating.rst

 <https://github.com/python/devguide/>`__.

-I have a translation, but it's not in git.
+I have a translation, but it's not in Git.
 What should I do?
 ------------------------------------------------------------

 You can ask for help on the `translation mailing list <translation_ml_>`_, and